tpeel21/Insight_anomaly_detection/README.md

 ## Libraries

-json: for reading, writing to json files
+json: for reading, writing to json files.

-os: for producing operating-system-independent pathways
+os: for producing operating-system-independent pathways.

-sys: for finding absolute paths of python script
+sys: for finding absolute paths of python script.

 sqrt from math: for computing standard deviation.

-OrderedDict from collections: for creating custom python dictionaries for json object
+OrderedDict from collections: for creating custom python dictionaries for json object.

 ## Tests